sarah2244-4/project-3-teacher-resource-hub/README.md

 - The site is as consistent as possible across all screen sizes.
 - A small, fairly neutral, colour palette was used for consistency with blue and red added for pops of colour where needed.
 - All buttons/links are animated to make it clear that they could be selectable.
+- The off-white background fits in with the colour palette and helps remove the harsh white background.
+This is particularly useful for people with reading difficulties.
+All forms have a white background to stand out from the background and help the text stand out.
+This wasn't as harsh as the full white background.
 - Cancel buttons are red so they stand out as warning in case users clicked on something by accident.
+- The navbar contains a dropdown for the different subjects to keep it minimal and allow easy navigation.
+- The hero image was chosen as the colours were consistent with the colour scheme.
+It also helps make the purpose of the website clear by containing items associated with working / planning lessons as a teacher.
-- I wanted my hero image fairly bright to make the site welcoming, so I added a dark background to the text overlay so the text is readable.
+- I wanted my hero image fairly bright to make the site welcoming.
+I added a transparent overlay to make it dark enough to read text over it as well as a dark transparent background to the text overlay itself so the text stands out and is readable.
 - The subject cards are on the index page as well as the navigation bar to encourage first time users to click on them and look through the different resources.
-- The uploaded resources were displayed in cards to start with.
-However, these looked messy as they were large and different sizes.
-I decided to change to a table and make the whole row selectable so users could view more information.
+- The resources were displayed as cards to start with.
+However, these looked messy as they were large and all different sizes.
+I decided to change them to a table to give a more consistent and clear layout.
+I made the whole row selectable so users could view more information easily without having to search for something to click.
-- The downlaod option is on the resources table as well as on the individual resource view.
-This is because some users will want to download after seeing the title/description without wanting to view any more information.
+- The downlaod option is on the resources table for large screens.
+The table columns overlapped on smaller screens so I removed unneccessary details from the table.
+Users can still click to view the detailed resource information from the table.
-- I kept the table the same when viewing all resources for subjects to keep a consistent feel.

 ## Features